erthink/libmdbx/docs/_restrictions.md

 transaction.
 LMDB this results in `MDB_MAP_FULL` error and subsequent write performance degradation.

-MDBX mostly solve "long-lived" readers issue by using the Handle-Slow-Readers \ref MDBX_hsr_func callback which allows to abort long-lived read transactions, and using the \ref MDBX_LIFORECLAIM mode which addresses subsequent performance degradation.
-The "next" version of libmdbx (\ref MithrilDB) will completely solve this.
+MDBX mostly solve "long-lived" readers issue by offering to use a transaction parking-and-ousting approach by \ref mdbx_txn_park(), Handle-Slow-Readers \ref MDBX_hsr_func callback which allows to abort long-lived read transactions, and using the \ref MDBX_LIFORECLAIM mode which addresses subsequent performance degradation.
+The "next" version of libmdbx (aka \ref MithrilDB) will completely solve this.

 - Avoid suspending a process with active transactions.
 These would then be "long-lived" as above.